 When others ask, "What do you want it to look like," I ask, "What do you want it to achieve?" - because that's more important.
 Everyone has different ideas about what "a web site" means, so I need to know its goals, and any mission-critical or nice-to-have features.
 Then I'll need an overview of your target market.
 If you have personal design preferences, that's fine - it's best to design for your audience first, but I want you to be happy with the design too.

-Naturally, the other main question is budget.
-If you are uncertain about this, please see my website (http://netcentrics.co.uk) for base prices for common types of project.
+Naturally, investment crops up, too.
 A website is a business investment - it should pay for itself, but that does require an initial outlay and ongoing maintenance.
-Under-investing increases the risk of total project failure, wasting every penny spent.
-Cheap services cut corners and often lack experience - I focus on being cost-effective, rather than just cheap, as that's the best way to maximise the return on your investment.
+Under-investing risks total project failure, which wastes every penny spent.
+Cheap services cut corners and often lack experience - I focus on being cost-effective, as that reduces risk and maximises your ROI.

 What do you love most about your job?